genfuru011/Business-Management-AI-platform/READMEen.md

 ## 👥 Development Team

-**Local LLM Chat Team**
+**AI Business Management Team**

 ---

-⭐ If this project helped you, please consider giving it a star!
+⭐ If this project has helped improve your business operations, please consider giving it a star!